Send PLC values to InfluxDB using Telegraf

 Customize Dashboard

-Hi, I am Nicolas from the DCEM Application Team.
-I am temporary not available, if you have any questions, do not hesitate to contact LunatiX.
+Hi, I'm Stefan from the DCEM Application Team.
+If you have any questions, do not hesitate to contact me.

 Must Read